selabhvl/dat110public/project4/partB.md

 https://github.com/google/gson

-The Maven-setup of the cloud-service makes sure to automaitcally download this library.
+The Maven-setup of the cloud-service makes sure to automatically download this library.

 The examples on Spark/Java and also GSON from the lectures on IoT is available from here: